Buddhist Recovery Network - FAQ (Version 1.0 Dated 22nd April, 2008)

 How can I get involved?

-Please contact paul at buddhistrecovery dot org if you are interested in any of these opportunities.
+Please contact contact at buddhistrecovery dot org if you are interested in any of these opportunities.